 Dining Plan Requirements

-All students living in a traditional residence hall who do not select an On-campus Meal Plan option on or before the start of classes each semester will be automatically assigned and billed for the default plan which is currently the 14 Weekly Plan consisting of 14 Meals per week, 200 Points and 5 Guest Meals.
+All students living in a traditional residence hall who do not select an On-campus Meal Plan option on or before the start of classes each semester will be automatically assigned and billed for the default plan which is currently the 14 Weekly Plan consisting of 14 Meals per week and 200 Points.
 Students living in University Courtyard, Graduate Student & Family Housing, and off campus may choose to purchase any of the On-campus or Off-campus Meal Plans.

 An On-campus Meal Plan for Winter and Summer sessions is required for students living in a traditional residence hall during these sessions.
 Students living in University Courtyard, Graduate Student & Family Housing, or off campus may choose to purchase any of the Off-campus or On-campus Meal Plans for these sessions.

 Unused Meals and Points